jonstump/specialty_foods/README.md

 ## Description

-This is a website for a specialty foods company to showcase their products and allow for customers to review them.
+This is a website for "Kent Farms" to showcase their products and allow for customers to review them.

 ![Table Schema](/public/img/specialty_foods.png)
 * * *